Azure/iotedge/kubernetes/doc/create-options.md

 A `resources` section of config used to specify compute resources for an IoT Edge Module container.
 The value of this section is the same description Kubernetes uses for [container spec](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).
 In addition to CPU and Memory EdgeAgent operator can specify [device](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) limits for a module.

-`EdgeAgent` doesn't do any translations or interpretations of values but simply assign value from module deployment to `resources` parameter of container spec.
+`EdgeAgent` doesn't do any translations or interpretations of values but simply assigns value from module deployment to `resources` parameter of container spec.
 The description of exact structure can be found [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#resourcerequirements-v1-core).

 ```json
 {